- Oracle was sued and lost to the US government on multiple occasions for fraud.

 However, Oracle’s position was that the fraud undetected in Oracle pricing to the US government should have been a reason to dismiss the charges against Oracle.
 Oracle’s position on fraud seems inconsistent.

 “Oracle Financial Services Enterprise Fraud Management is changing the game with a powerful integrated solution that enablesan enterprise-wide approach to fraud management combined with real-time decision support—powered by machine learning—that equipsfirms to stop even the most creative fraudsters in their tracks.”

-If the DOJ applied the same rules to citizens that they apply to corporations, after being caught for theft, the individual could provide a settlement by only returning the item to the store.
+If the DOJ applied the same rules to citizens to apply to corporations, the individual could provide a settlement by only returning the item to the store after being caught for theft.
 If that rule were applied, theft from stores would be rampant.
-I would make multiple weekly trips to Best Buy because they have a lot of stuff; it would make sense to try to steal.
+I would make multiple weekly trips to Best Buy because they have a lot of stuff; it would make sense to steal.